How much dietary fat is a healthy amount of fat?

 While some types of fats, such as saturated fatty acids and trans fatty acids, have been associated with negative health effects, other fats provide you with health benefits: specifically omega-3 and omega-6 fatty acids, and mono and poly-unsaturated fatty acids.

 Fatty acids are required for the absorption of fat soluble vitamins, vitamins A, D, E and K during your digestive process in your small intestine.

-For example, at 1600 calories per day the amount of fat would be between 36-62 g per day which supplies approximately 320-560 calories.
+For example, at 1600 calorie intake per day the amount of fat would be between 36-62 g per day which supplies approximately 320-560 calories.

 For 2000 calories per day this is approximately 22g per day and for 1600 calories per day is approximately 18 g per day.

 Trans-fatty acids behave like saturated fatty acids.
 Consumption of products containing trans-fatty acids should be minimized as much as possible to less than 2 g per day.